evpo/EncryptPad/README.md

 ![README.png](README.png)

 <div id="cutline"/>
 EncryptPad is an application for viewing and editing symmetrically encrypted text.
-It also provides a tool for encrypting and decrypting binary files on disk.
-The application offers effective measures for protecting information with simple and convenient graphical and command line interface.
-The editor uses most widely chosen quality file format **OpenPGP** [RFC 4880](https://tools.ietf.org/html/rfc4880).
+Using a simple and convenient graphical command line interface, EncryptPad provides a tool for encrypting and decrypting binary files on disk while offering effective measures for protecting information, and it uses the most widely chosen quality file format **OpenPGP** [RFC 4880][RFC 4880](https://tools.ietf.org/html/rfc4880).
 Unlike other OpenPGP software which main purpose is asymmetric encryption, the primary focus of EncryptPad is symmetric encryption.

 ##Table of Contents
 * [Features](#features)